 Why are training programs and training important?

-It’s difficult – and sometimes impossible – to realize the true potential of organizational strategy and business process without formalized training programs.
+It’s difficult – and sometimes impossible – to realize the true potential of your leadership strategy and process without formalized training programs.

 Why does training fail?

 There are any number of reasons that make a training program ineffective.
 Some of the primary reasons we see training programs fail to perform include:

 - Goals are not defined or are unrealistic for the training program